schech1/uptime-buddy/README.md

 ## Symbols on the Apple Watch

-The following is a list of available SF Symbols used to illustrate the monitor type:
+The following SF Symbols are used to illustrate the monitor type:

 <img src="images/sfSymbols.png" alt="Apple Watch with Uptime Buddy" style="width:30%;">